sinProject-Inc/talk/docs/20-development/30-assets.md

 title: Assets
 ---

-We use the assets of the following sites:
+We are using the assets from the following sites:

 ## Icons